 What is Medicaid?

 Medicaid is a joint federal and state (Connecticut and New York) program that covers nursing home costs for people who meet both the financial and health eligibility requirements.
 Medicaid in some states covers long term care (custodial care) at home, in an assisted living facility (with restrictions), and in a nursing home.
 There is both an income and asset test to qualify.
 That means you generally don't get Medicaid until you are out of money.
+Medicaid Attorneys are conversant with these rules.

 By planning ahead, you retain as much control of your own life as possible by helping you to make health and age-related decisions in advance.
 Normally, this achieves the best results, saves money, and results in orderly situations.
 The Medicaid rules keep getting tighter and now have 5-year look back period.
 By planning ahead, you can ensure you don't lose control of your affairs or lose your financial security.
+Medicaid Lawyers help you understand all the potential issues.

-People also consult Elder lawyers when in the "crisis mode".
+People also consult Elder Lawyers when in the "crisis mode".
 Generally this is when there is a sudden event such as a healthcare event, financial problem, or decline in cognitive ability.
 Elder lawyers are extremely helpful in these situations also, but our ability to plan, optimize the situation and control the events is severely curtailed.

 It is not a good idea to have a nursing home social worker prepare a Medicaid application for you.
 Medicaid applications are never “simple” and should not be treated as such.
-Employees of nursing homes do not have the legal knowledge of Medicaid laws, and do not know to look for issues in your finances which could potentially result in the denial of a Medicaid application the way a knowledgeable elder law attorney does.
+Employees of nursing homes do not have the legal knowledge of Medicaid laws, and do not know to look for issues in your finances which could potentially result in the denial of a Medicaid application the way a knowledgeable Medicaid Attorney does.
 Furthermore, it is in the Nursing homes' financial interest for you to be a "private pay" resident rather than a Medicaid resident, so their interests are adverse to yours.

 Contact John to help ensure you don't lose control of your affairs or lose your financials security.